henrikglass/shaq/README.md

 Each entry marking a uniform variable shares the same delaration syntax as GLSL and is followed by an `=` symbol.
 To the right of the `=` symbol is an expression.
-The language in which these expressions are written is called SEL (for Simple Expression Language).
+The language in which these expressions are written is called the Simple Expression Language (SEL).
 Mostly, SEL expressions follow the same rules as arithmetic expressions in languages like C or GLSL.
 Each expression evaluates to some value and to some type.
 The type of an expression must match the type of the uniform variable on the left-hand-side of the `=` symbol.